The essential value and meaning of things is in their intrinsic ability to provide a context for new discoveries.

 INDEPENDENTLY AUTHORED ACTOR FRAMEWORK: Communications Component Architecture (CCA), a distributed, concurrent active-object framework for implementing complex communications protocol systems and testharnesses.
 CCA implements a practical set of object abstractions from communications and protocol reference models, such as Layer Entities, Service Access Points, Protocol Data Units, and highly efficient Parallel Priority Message Queues.
 As such it embodies asynchronous message based communication between active objects (Actors) in layered contexts.
 CCA has been used to both develop and test major protocol and security infrastructures at SRI International, RSA Security, Entegrity Solutions, and Edge Dynamics.
 CCA is implemented as a set of C++ classes, and is extended via interface and inheritance to meet the requirements of individual deployments.

-LANGUAGE, ACTION, AND COMPUTER NETWORK INTERACTION Apple Computer Technical Report No:14, Special Collections Dept. Stanford University Libraries, Material M1007 [Moved to the Online Archive of California: Apple Technical Reports Series 10: OAC.]
+LANGUAGE, ACTION, AND COMPUTER NETWORK INTERACTION Apple Computer Technical Report No:14, Special Collections Dept. Stanford University Libraries, Material M1007 [Reference moved to the Online Archive of California: Apple Technical Reports Series 10, Box 1, Folder 15: OAC.]
 This report was published within Apple in February 1989, several years before the introduction of the World Wide Web.
 The paper represents original research and contains insights regarding the linguistic and architectural structures of computer network interaction that have proved to be highly relevant over the intervening decades.

 Copyright © 2024 Tom Pittard - All Rights Reserved.